 - Configure VMAC on the SDX Management Service.
 You add a VRID for an interface or an LA channel.
 Configure VMAC on the SDX Management Service.

 - Configure VMAC on the Citrix instance.
 For information see the Configure VMAC on Channel group support article.

 To configure VMAC, add a IPv4 or IPv6 VRID to an interface or LA channel from the Management Service.
 The Management Service internally generates a VMAC.
-You must specify the same VRID when you configure active-active mode on the Citrix ADC instance.
+Specify the same VRID when you configure active-active mode on the Citrix ADC instance.

 - Add a VRID from the Management Service and specify the same VRID in the Citrix ADC instance.
 If you add a VRID directly in the Citrix ADC instance, the instance cannot receive a packet that has a VMAC address as the destination MAC address.

 - You cannot use the same VRID on different instances running in the same SDX appliance.

 - You can add or delete the VRIDs for an interface assigned to an instance while the Instance is running.

 - In an active-active configuration, you can specify more than one VRID for an interface assigned to an instance.

 - A maximum of 86 VMACs are allowed on a 10G interface, and a maximum of 16 VMACs on a 1G interface.
 If no more VMAC filters are available, reduce the number of VRIDs on another instance.